zacharygraber/pie-plus-plus/README.md

 - Set a custom home screen (landing page) for each PIE instance
 - Toggle on/off a "return to top" button on articles (they can sometimes get very long)

+# Follow this project
+You can sign up for automated Github email reports (triggered on things like `push` events) by subscribing to the p3-gh-notifs-l@iu.edu mailing list [here](https://list.iu.edu/sympa/info/p3-gh-notifs-l)!

 # Contributing
 This project is (and will always be) open-source; any and all are encouraged to contribute.